joncampbell123/dosbox-x/README.md

 * Support for 3dfx Voodoo chip and Glide emulation

-* Support for cue sheets with FLAC, MP3, WAV, and Vorbis CD-DA tracks
+* Support for cue sheets with FLAC, MP3, WAV, and OGG Vorbis CD-DA tracks

 * Support for FluidSynth MIDI synthesizer and Innovation SSI-2001 emulation

-* Support for NE2000 Ethernet for networking and Modem Phonebook mapping
+* Support for NE2000 Ethernet for networking and modem phone book mapping

 * Support for features such as V-Sync, overscan border and stereo swapping